 Although it won’t take two full days, there is some drying time to consider.
 The result, however, is not only adorable but very cool looking.
 Your cat will probably want to use their new carrier at home to relax and escape stressful situations.
 If you need a cat carrier regularly (and have the spare time), this DIY cat carrier is a worthy project.

-3. Recycled Backpack DIY Cat Carrier
+3. Recycled Backpack DIY Cat Carrier by Instructables

 |Materials:||An old but sturdy backpack, twist ties or zip cords, chicken wire, ribbon, material|